canzhiye/canzhiye.github.io/stat157/spurs.md

 ## Data
 ---
-We collected data from two main sources.

-1) We downloaded all draft data from Basketball Reference from the years 1990-2015.
-This includes pick, round, year, team data, and career performance statistics like games played, minutes played, points, rebounds, assists, blocks, steals, turnovers, win shares, and value over replacement player.

-2) stats.nba.com has a wealth of NBA Combine measurements.
-Akin to the NFL Combine, the NBA's counterpart is also attended by many scouts.
-A player's anthropometric data is at the core of some of these draft adages.
+The data for this experiment was collected from two main sources: draft data and season data collected from Basketball Reference and NBA combine data collected from the official NBA website.
+The draft data includes how a player performed throughout their career, while the NBA combine data includes measurable data such as height, weight, body fat percentage, wingspan, and standing reach.
+Our analysis was done using iPython, numpy and the UC Berkeley data science library.
+Plots were made with matplotlib and using the FiveThirtyEight style guide for graphing.
+These technologies allow us to be able to analyze the data relatively easily and visualize it in a way that allows for easy interpretation.

 ## Draft Adage \#1